jadehopepunk/jadehopepunk/content/posts/2024-10-25-sites-the-main-component-of-merri-bek-tech.md

 disable_comments: false
 ---

+**Edit 2025-06-04:** *We have renamed the idea of Site to Node, and this article has been updated to reflect that.*

 Merri-bek Tech has been making progress, trying to figure out how to provide low carbon web hosting for the local community that is useful both on normal days, and on days when power or internet is interrupted.
 Our 3 year mission is to provide useful information services at 3 sites in Merri-bek that remain in communication with each other during a 3 day power outage.

 So what is a site?
 This [hypothetical news article from 2029](/posts/merri-bek-tech-in-2029) indicates that our services should be available at community facilities, like libraries and neighbourhood houses.
-That means there's an bunch of computer infrastructure at those locations, which we call a "**Site**".
+That means there's an bunch of computer infrastructure at those locations, which we call a "**Node**".

-We don't know how many sites should exist, but the current guess is something like 5-10 across Merri-bek.
+We don't know how many nodes should exist, but the current guess is something like 5-10 across Merri-bek.

-## The physical makeup of a Site
+## The physical makeup of a Node

 ### Computing

 After initially exploring second-hand rack-mount servers, Merri-bek Tech is going all in on the [Raspberry Pi](/posts/merri-bek-tech-in-2029) because it's such an accessible and learnable small computer, and can act as a module in a larger system.
 We've been running a successful volunteer cohort at [Sussex Neighbourhood House](https://sussexnh.org.au/) where volunteers have learned to install and operate linux on a Raspberry Pi, and that creates a great pathway to managing larger systems.

-So, while the smallest amount of compute resources at a site is probably a single Raspberry Pi, a small practical site that allows us to practice operating a group of Raspberry Pi computers might consist of 3 Pis.
+So, while the smallest amount of compute resources in a node is probably a single Raspberry Pi, a small practical node that allows us to practice operating a group of Raspberry Pi computers might consist of 3 Pis.

 ### Power

 A Raspberry Pi 5 requires 25W of power (5V x 5A), although it can get by on a little less.
-We envisage powering a site largely using low voltage DC wiring, making it safe to tinker with.
-It's our eventual goal to have each site powered entirely by renewable energy, and to have enough power storage for at least a three day outage, but to get started we just need surge protection and a power supply.
+We envisage powering a node largely using low voltage DC wiring, making it safe to tinker with.
+It's our eventual goal to have each node powered entirely by renewable energy, and to have enough power storage for at least a three day outage, but to get started we just need surge protection and a power supply.

 ### Storage